SCUBA Frequently Asked Questions

 6. What happens if I run out of air?

-It is highly unlikely that this will ever happen.
-During your PADI Open Water Diver course you will be taught how to monitor your air supply frequently and you will learn that we never dive until the tank is empty, we always end the dive before air supply becomes an issue.
-You will also learn several different ways to deal with an “out of air situation” safely so in the unlikely event that you did run out you will have the skills required to manage the situation.
+During your PADI Open Water Diver course, you will be taught how to monitor your air supply frequently and you will learn that we never dive until the tank is empty.
+We always end the dive before air supply becomes an issue.
+You will also learn several ways to deal with an “out of air situation” safely, so in the unlikely event that you do run out of air, you will have the skills required to manage the situation.

 7. How long will my dive last?

 This one is tricky to answer because it depends on how quickly you breathe.
 Most people have some nerves before their first dive which means beginners use their air faster than experienced divers.
-Other factors also affect air consumption; body makeup, depth, fitness, sea conditions, how effectively you use your fins and even water temperature.
-Your first dive should be a minimum of 20 minutes and on average first dives usually range from 25 – 40 minutes.
+Other factors also affect air consumption such as body makeup, depth, fitness, sea conditions, how effectively you use your fins and even water temperature.
+Your first dive should be a minimum of 20 minutes and on average first dives usually range from 25-40 minutes.
 You will not know until you try but one thing’s for sure, your air consumption will improve the more you dive.

 8. How deep will I have to dive?

-The first two dives of the PADI Open Water Diver program are a maximum of 40 feet (12 meters) and the 3rd and 4th dives are a maximum of 60 feet (18 meter).
+The first two dives of the PADI Open Water Diver program are a maximum of 40 feet (12 meters) and the third and fourth dives are a maximum of 60 feet (18 meters).
 Your dives should be at least 20 feet, but you DO NOT have to go to 18 meters.
 Talk to your instructor if you are anxious about depth.

 9. I am not much of a reader; will I struggle with the dive theory?

 No!
-The PADI Open Water Diver course is designed to make it accessible to everyone, no matter your preferred learning style.
+The PADI Open Water Diver course is designed to be accessible to everyone, no matter what your preferred learning style is.
 The program is not just reading (although there is some), you will also be able to learn the theory through video presentations, practical demonstrations, and practice.
-If you are worried about “cramming” the PADI eLearning options allow you to study from home, at your own pace prior to starting the course.
-If you are smartphone or tablet user then try the PADI Open Water Diver Touch Version which you also complete at home and provides a more interactive way of learning.
+If you are worried about “cramming,” the PADI eLearning option allows you to study from home, at your own pace prior to starting the course.
+If you are a smartphone or tablet user, then try the PADI Open Water Diver Touch Version which you also complete at home and provides a more interactive way of learning.